-Value of keysToPropagate Data in the engagement interaction all All keys are copied: ORS Data, rule, strategy, some data. no No keys are copied. rule;strategy The rule, strategy keys are copied. blank or empty If the value of keysToPropagate is absent or has an empty value, no keys are copied. my_key1;ORS Data The ORS Data key is copied. my_key1 is ignored because it is not part of the keys in the Open Media webengagement interaction UserData.
+Value of keysToPropagate Keys which will be injected into notification message All keys are copied: ORS Data, rule, strategy, some data, key_N1, key_X. key The key_N1, key_X keys are copied. no No keys are copied. rule, strategy The rule, strategy keys are copied. blank or empty If the value of keysToPropagate is absent or has an empty value, no keys are copied. my_key1, ORS Data The ORS Data key is copied. my_key1 is ignored because it is not part of data of the HotleadIdentifiedActionableEvent.